-The political landscape of India was shaped by instances of popular protests while the country was grappling to flatten the COVID-19 curve.
-While the Indian electorate continues to invest their faith in the Hindu majoritarian ruling party and Prime Minister Narendra Modi's popularity remains unshaken, the opposition political parties are on the back foot.
-Yet the protests and assertion of rights represent a critical juncture in Indian politics.
-The possibilities and limitations of the Indian Government should be analyzed by the following critical events.
+The political landscape of India was shaped by instances of popular protests whilst the country was grappling to flatten the COVID-19 curve.
+The Indian electorate continues to invest their faith in the Hindu majoritarian ruling party and Prime Minister Narendra Modi's popularity remains unshaken, except during the recent state assembly elections in West Benagl, Kerala, and Tamil Nadu where BJP and its allies were defeated in handsome margins.
+The protests and assertion of rights represent a critical juncture in Indian politics.
+The possibilities and limitations of the Indian government should be analyzed by the following critical events.

-Crackdown on Anti-Citizenship (Amendment) Act (CAA) protests
+Crackdown on anti-Citizenship (Amendment) Act (CAA) protests

 The year 2020 began with protests against the Citizenship (Amendment) Act (CAA).
 This popular uprising was a beacon of secularism.
 According to Ghosh (2020), just before the lockdown in March, there were many peaceful protests across the country, against the attempt of a new citizenship law that would effectively give lower status to Muslims.
 Some of these had been met with violence on the part of police and armed supporters of the ruling party.
 The central government used the opportunity presented by the lockdown not just to prohibit any kind of public protest but to arrest those who had participated in peaceful protests while protecting supporters of the ruling party.
-Women peacefully protesting the new citizenship law at the protest site in Shaheen Bagh in New Delhi were forced to move from the site on March 24, 2020, as lockdown has been imposed (Firstpost, 2020).
+Women peacefully protesting the new citizenship law at the protest site in Shaheen Bagh in New Delhi were forced to move from the site on March 24, 2020, due to the imposition of lockdown measures (Firstpost, 2020).

 Amidst the COVID-19 lockdown, the government resorted to the use of draconian laws, divisive media reporting, and jail terms for students, lawyers, human rights activists, journalists, and academics.
-The Delhi police, controlled by the central government searched homes and offices; confiscated phones and documents; and questioned, detained, and arrested many people.
-It was instructive that these arrests were made when the Supreme Court directed governments to decongest jails to prevent the spread of COVID-19 (Mander and Verma, 2020).
+The Delhi police, controlled by the central government searched homes and offices; confiscating phones and documents; and questioning, detaining, and arresting many people It was instructive that these arrests were made when the Supreme Court directed governments to decongest jails to prevent the spread of the coronavirus (Mander and Verma, 2020).
 The charges leveled against the arrested were allegedly due to their role in organizing protests against the discriminatory amendments to India's citizenship law, the proposed National Register of Citizens, and the National Population Register.
 They were further accused of instigating and participating in the violent communal carnage that engulfed working-class settlements in Northeast Delhi in February, the gravest Hindu-Muslim riots in the capital since Partition of 1947.
 They have been charged under the draconian Unlawful Activities Prevention Act.
 This rise in detention and arrests - after a brief respite following the imposition of the lockdown - has reportedly come after the Home Ministry's instructions to the Crime Branch at the end of March (Marnal, 2020).
 In almost every month in the last year, several activists and academics have been either arrested or booked under counter-terrorism law, sedition, and other laws, for merely expressing their discontent against the current dispensation.

-The purpose of such continued repression during a period of national calamity appears to act as a form of punishment to those who had interrogated the government's intentions and actions and also to intimidate.
-Unfortunately, this also means that the government's own ability to create widespread social consensus and atmosphere of trust to combat the pandemic is correspondingly reduced.
+The purpose of such continued repression during a period of national calamity appears to act as a form of punishment to those who had interrogated the government's intentions and actions and also to intimidate them.
+Unfortunately, this also meant that the government's own ability to create widespread social consensus and an atmosphere of trust to combat the pandemic correspondingly reduced.

-Amendment of labor laws during the monsoon session
+Amendment of labor laws during the Monsoon Session